botpress/docs/docs/tutorials/skill-email.md

 id: skill-email
 title: How to use Email Skill
 ---
 ## Overview

 The email skill provides a quick way to send emails from within a Botpress workflow.

 ## Creating your skill

-From the Flow Editor view, click on Insert Skill > Send Email.
+From the Flow Editor view, click on Insert Skill &gt; Send Email.
 The following interface allows you to insert the information you would fill in when using any standard email service.
 **From, To, CC & BCC** These fields are filled with email addresses.
 The _From_ field will be the sender's email address that the recipient will see when receiving an email from your chatbot.
 It can be configured to any valid email address.
 **Subject** This field contains the subject of the email.
 You will need to create a content element that will load as the subject line.
 Please note that even if you use markdown in the subject line, it will render as plain text.
 **Email Content** Again, this field will load from a content element.
 Unlike the subject field, you can use markdown, which Botpress will render correctly to the receiver.
 You can also include HTML to enhance the formatting of your email body further.